Granola Is the Meeting Notes Tool That Doesn't Embarrass You

 Granola notes can be exported and shared.
 The tool integrates with common workflows — you can push notes to Notion, copy them to email, or share a link.
 The integration ecosystem is growing but not yet as mature as Fireflies' or Otter's.

 The free plan is genuinely useful if you have fewer than 25 meetings per month.
-For most knowledge workers, the Pro plan at around $18–20/month is the relevant option.
-At that price point, you're comparing it against Otter Pro ($16.99/mo), Fireflies Pro ($18/mo), and Fathom (free with a premium tier).
+For most knowledge workers, the Pro plan at $18–20/month is the relevant option.
+At that price, Granola is price-competitive with Otter and Fireflies while being the only option that doesn't send a bot into your call.

 Pros and Cons